NatLibFi/marc-record-js/README.md

     noControlCharacters: false,    // Do not allow ASCII control characters in field/subfield values
     noAdditionalProperties: false, // Do not allow additional properties in fields

-    strict: false                  // If true, set all validationOptions to true }
+    strict: false,                 // If true, set all validationOptions to true
+    noFailValidation: false        // If true, do not error if validation fails, save errors in validationErrors instead }
 );
 ```